neovim/unibilium/README.md

   is queried (by trying `ncursesw6-config`, `ncurses6-config`,
   `ncursesw5-config`, `ncurses5-config` in turn) and if that fails, a hardcoded list of likely directory names is used.
+- `TERMINFO`: A C string literal containing a directory where unibilium should look for compiled terminfo files at runtime (e.g. `make TERMINFO='"/usr/share/terminfo"'`).
+This depends on how your ncurses library was configured.
+Defaults to `""` on Windows; everywhere else the local ncurses installation is queried (by trying `ncursesw6-config`, `ncurses6-config`, `ncursesw5-config`, `ncurses5-config` in turn) and if that fails, a hardcoded directory name is used.
 - `PREFIX`: The target directory where files should be installed.
 This variable is only used to set the defaults for `LIBDIR`, `INCDIR`, and `MANDIR`, i.e. you don't need to set `PREFIX` if you set the other three